Samahu/RoboND-Perception-Project/writeup.md

 ```

 As far as the results are concerned I get 100% correct results on all scenes when testing locally.
+The following image shows correct clustering and classification for 3rd scene:
+![alt text][scene3]

 What helped me get good results was:
 - create another passthrough filter along x axis to exclude drop bins